• Skip to primary navigation

 Ways to Customize This Cauliflower Bake

-Use it as a base recipe and adapt it based on what you have or what you like.
+Use it as a base recipe and adapt it based on what you have or what you like, a flexible casserole method that benefits from pre-cooked mix-ins, which prevents the vegetables or proteins from becoming mushy.

 • Swap in Monterey Jack or Colby for a creamier cheese pull